-711 TE W Strategy / Actions Team ine (sł um/loi 3.1.
-Work with community organisations and other agencies to educate an nd raise awar eness to pro mote harmony, inclusion and promote the importance of standing up to racism and discrimi nation 3.1.1.
-When relevant, Council continue to publish media statements condemning racism, discrimination and intolerance in the Waverley community and Australian society.
+711 TE M Strategy / Actions Team ine (sh um/lor 3.1.
+Work with community organisations and other agencies to educate and raise awareness harmony, inclusion and promote the importance of standing up to racism and discriminatio 3.1.1.
+When relevant, continue to publish media statements condemning racism, discrimination and intolerance in the Waverley community and Australian society.
 Mayor's Office 3.
-1.1.
-Implement a public space campaign to share positive messages that condemn racism.
+1.2.
+In collaboration with the Multicultural Advisory Committee, develop a public space campaign to share positive messages that promote inclusion and condemn racism.
 Community Programs 3.2.
-Identify and respond to community issues and needs in a respectful a nd timely ma anner 3.2.1.
-Share information about racism and discrimination reporting via Council's events and communication channels (e.g. links to Anti-Discrimination Board, Human Rights Commission).
-Community Programs with the support of Comms 3.2.2.Continuetoensurethatracistgraffitiandpostersetc.areidentifiedandremovedwithurgency.
+Identify and respond to community issues and needs in a respectful a nd timely ma anner 3.
+2.1.
+Share information about racism and discrimination reporting via Council's events and communication channels (e.g. links to Anti-Discrimination NSW, Human Rights Commission).
+Community Programs with the support of Comms 3.
+2.2.
+Continue to ensure that racist graffiti and posters etc. are identified and removed with urgency.
 Waste and Cleansing 3.
-2. 3.
+2.3.
 Explore opportunities to partner with government and community organisations to collect and share data on racism incidents that occur in the Waverley local government area and improve Council's anti-racism strategy over time.
-Community Programs 3.2.4.D evelopinternalprocedurestomanageracism, discriminationandintoleranceonCouncilsocialmediachannels.
+Community Programs 3.
+2.4.
+Develop internal procedures to prevent and respond to racism, discrimination and intolerance on Council social media channels.
 Comms 3.
 3. Provide a safe and inclusive workplace for Council employees 3.
 3. 1.
 Establish and support a working group comprising of employee representatives from across the organisation to review policies and procedures that ensure a safe and inclusive work environment for everyone when reporting conducts of concern, including conducts related to discrimination.
 HR

-Racism not welcome here streetsigns
+Racism not welcome here street signs

-In February 2021, Council passed a resolution to refer to the Multicultural Advisory Committee for discussion and guidance on ways to inplement the 'Racism Not Welcome' street sign and associated campaign in the Waverley local government area, with support from Council and its officers.
-Our idea is to implement the campaign in busy places in Waverley, including opportunities for community sponsorship of translations and ongoing care, into one of the languages spoken in Waverley by its residents and visitor.
+In February 2021, Council passed a resolution to refer to the Multicultural Advisory Committee for discussion and guidance on ways to implement the 'Racism Not Welcome' street signs and associated campaign in the Waverley local government area, with support from Council and its officers.
+Our idea is to implement the campaign in busy places in Waverley.
 Each sign could have English on one side and a language, from Aboriginal through the range of other tongues spoken, on the other side.
 Over time Waverley would become populated with dozens of languages on signs speaking the same message of welcome and peace.